FIN501A Asset Pricing I

 • Economic models of asset prices in terms of fundamentals such as consumption.

-After taking the course students should be able to do the following.
+After taking the course students are able to do the following.

 • explain the basic theory of asset pricing